The Internet is a funny place; it is full of verifiable information and false information.

 Monitoring is a sensitive subject.
 Every single Internet user out there values their privacy and most believe that monitoring should not happen.

-Some computer experts are firm believers in that monitoring can sometimes help identify and diagnose problems that hinder Internet performance.
+Some computer experts are firm believers that monitoring can sometimes help identify and diagnose problems that hinder Internet performance.
 However, identifying them doesn’t solve them.

 In order to understand this myth, it’s important to understand what the definition is of a regional point of presence.